pananton/busrpc-spec/busrpc.md

 Note, that result endpoint is not defined for one-way methods.

-Some message bus topic formats, commonly used for subscribing for method calls, are also mapped to a named endpoints to establish common terminology.
+Some message bus topic formats, commonly used for subscribing, are also mapped to a named endpoints to establish common terminology.
 This mapping is provided in the following table.

 | Topic                                                                                          | Endpoint  | Description                                       |
 | ---------------------------------------------------------------------------------------------- | --------- | ------------------------------------------------- |